 With over 300 days of sunshine per year and a mild southern Mediterranean climate, there is never a wrong time to visit Mallorca, but obviously, the peak months are between May and October when most people take their summer holidays.
 October and November are the months that see the largest amount of rainfall, with January and February being the coldest.
 Despite being a little chilly at night, the winter months are when the island's four million almond trees blossom, creating a pink and white spectacle set against the azure blue cloudless skies.

 Getting to Mallorca:

+The main airport for the island is Palma de Mallorca PMI airport.
 With daily flights, including many with low-cost carriers from most major regional airports in Europe, getting to Mallorca has never been easier.
 Visiting the island from outside Europe will require a stopover in either Barcelona or Madrid.
 You can also get to Mallorca by ferry with regular sailings between the mainland and the island from Barcelona, Valencia and the small Alicante port of Denia.

 Where to Stay: